Auriium/ElytraLevels/readme.md

 - Add the different gamemodes to the EF stat GUI
 - Setup testing branches on Git
 - Promotion and Demotion menu

+- IMPORTANT - transactionally based elytraplayers as opposed to schedule based (Save stats on transaction and cache player on join vs saving stats on leave)